izuc/crud.software/README.md

 # CRUD.software: Laravel API & Flutter Web Template Generator

 **Introduction**:
-Introducing CRUD.software, an innovative tool designed to seamlessly convert MySQL database connections into a robust Laravel 10 API, subsequently generating a Flutter Web template application.
+Introducing CRUD.software, an innovative JAVA tool designed to seamlessly convert MySQL database connections into a robust Laravel 10 API, subsequently generating a Flutter Web template application.
 This software is tailored for developers seeking an efficient path from database architecture to fully functional web applications.

+To get started.
+Click on run.bat which will compile the jar file and launch it.
+Enter the connection details, and select the tables - then click 'Generate API'

 **Key Features**:
 - Automated generation of services, models, and views for CRUD operations.